Skip to main content

 The Australian Development Program's Blended Finance Portfolio

-The Blended Finance portfolio is comprised of investment mechanisms (those make the actual financial investments) as well as partnerships that are focussed on developing the pipeline of investible deals.
-In most instances, multiple components of the portfolio are active in the development and subsequent investment in deals.
+DFAT’s blended finance portfolio is comprised of mechanisms that make financial investments, as well as supporting initiatives that can deploy grants and/or provide support to develop a pipeline of investible deals.
+In some instances, multiple components of DFAT’s portfolio are active in the development and subsequent investment in deals.

 Australian Development Investments (ADI)

-Australian Development Investments (ADI) is Australia's AUD250 million impact investment fund.
-ADI greatly expands the Australian Government's capacity to mobilise private sector investment into small and medium enterprises in the region create climate and gender outcomes.
-ADI provides early stage and concessional investment to impact investment funds, which in turn give critical early-stage finance to businesses in the Indo-Pacific.
+Australian Development Investments (ADI) is Australia's AUD $250 million impact investment fund.
+ADI provides early stage and concessional investment to impact investment funds.
+These funds in turn give critical early-stage finance to small and medium businesses that are driving climate action and gender equality in the Indo-Pacific.

-This finance is essential for businesses to innovate, grow their employment, and deliver goods and services to their communities.
+Affordable finance is essential for businesses to innovate, grow their employment, and deliver goods and services to their communities.
+ADI supports sustainable development in the region by expanding the finance options available to businesses through the impact investment market.
 By blending Official Development Assistance and private finance, ADI sends a powerful signal to the finance sector about the opportunities to generate financial returns and development impact in the region.
-ADI builds on the results of the Emerging Markets Impact Investment Fund (EMIIF) pilot, including its ability to reinvest the returns made from its investments.

 Private Infrastructure Development Group (PIDG)